A Vegan Woman Sued Her Neighbors For BBQing Meat In Back Yard, Went All The Way To Australia’s Supreme Court

 Quinlan disregarded her evidence and dismissed her appeal.
 Carden has now vowed to take her case all the way to Australia’s Supreme Court.

 “I’m a good person.
-I just want peace and quiet,” she says.
+I just want peace and quiet,” she said.

 In a lower court ruling, a judge found that the neighbors’ activities are largely typical of what families do, and that Carden doesn’t have much of a leg to stand on, legally speaking, as The Evening Standard reports.